zuo/unittest_expander/docs/reference.rst

    .. method:: label(text)

-      Returns a new :class:`param` instance being a clone of the current instance, with the specified textual label attached.
+      Returns a new :class:`param` instance being a clone of the instance we operate on, with the specified textual label attached.

 Non-essential constants and classes